Mockingbird District Tournament

 4) Prep time for Policy is 8 minutes; Lincoln Douglas is 4 minutes; Public Forum is 3 minutes.

-5) Topics - the Policy topic is the one for the 2021 - 2022 school year; the LD topic is the one for Jan/Feb; the Public Forum topic is the one for Feb, which will be released on January 1st.
+5) Topics - the Policy topic is the one for the 2023 - 2024 school year; the LD topic is the one for March/April; the Public Forum topic is the one for March; the Big Questions topic is the one for the 2023 - 2024 school year.
 We will also be using the evidence rules as outlined in the Tournament Manual for all debate events.

-7) For the Interp Events - title, author, and publishing information must be entered on the tabroom.com website.
+7) For the Interp Events - title & author must be entered on the tabroom.com website.
 There is an obscure rule that prevents students with the same interp piece from hitting in prelim rounds - we must know the titles in order to prevent this from happening.

 8) Any student that double-enters, must pre-declare which event they will do if they double-qualify to Nationals.
 There is a link on your tabroom account to do this.
 This must be entered BEFORE the District Tournament begins.